 Our stewardship staff works alongside dedicated volunteers year-round to protect natural ecosystems and increase access to natural spaces in the Eno River Basin.
-We work to protect Association owned conservation lands, as well those owned and managed by our conservation partners, such as Eno River State Park and the NC Plant Conservation Program.
+We work to protect Association owned conservation lands, as well as those owned and managed by our conservation partners, such as Eno River State Park and the NC Plant Conservation Program.

 Become a Stewardship Volunteer

 We need volunteers to achieve our stewardship and conservation goals!

 - Protect the Eno River, the habitat surrounding it, and wildlife,

 - Improve access to natural spaces for your community, and

 - Strengthen your connection to the great outdoors!

 Stewardship Workdays – Get outside with us and roll up your sleeves to help protect the mighty Eno.
 Common activities include invasive species removal, litter clean-up, and trail construction and maintenance.

 Join our email list to stay up to date with upcoming opportunities to get involved in Eno River stewardship.
 Our volunteers make a huge difference!
 Click here to subscribe!

 Eno River Trail Stewards Program – The Eno River Association, Eno River State Park, and West Point on the Eno City Park have partnered to invite trail enthusiasts to assist park staff in trail maintenance.
 As a trail steward, you will adopt a City or State Park trail section to visit monthly, monitor for any issues, and perform routine trail maintenance.
 You would first be required to attend a training session, which is typically held in March.
 Click here if you are interested in becoming a Trail Steward!